 World's Leading Provider of Innovative Cellular IoT Asset Tracking and Monitoring Solutions Launches New Device

 IRVINE, Calif., Oct.
-26, 2021 /PRNewswire/ -- Mobilogix, the leading provider of cost-optimized State of the Art cellular IoT solutions announces the launch of BAT-SUR, the latest addition to its Asset Tracking portfolio.
+27, 2021 /PRNewswire/ -- Mobilogix, the leading provider of cost-optimized State of the Art cellular IoT solutions announces the launch of BAT-NXT, the latest innovative addition to its Asset Tracking portfolio.

-BAT-SUR is a low-cost battery-operated global tracking device utilizing low power LTE CAT-M1 technology and is optimized for single-use tracking of premium cargo.
-Common use cases include periodic and motion-initiated location tracking and monitoring of assets at package-level across supply chain and logistics networks.
+BAT-NXT is a battery-operated global tracking device utilizing low power LTE CAT-M1/NB-IoT technology with embedded Bluetooth.
+BAT-NXT employs ambient light and NIST Traceable sensors for precise temperature and humidity monitoring and has been optimized for dry and refrigerated supply chain use cases at a package level.
+BAT-NXT is encased in a sealed IP67 enclosure with an externally positioned sensor pod for increased responsiveness to changing environmental conditions.

-BAT-SUR leverages smart design to maximize battery economy.
-Power is supplied by 2 AA field-replaceable Alkaline batteries.
-BAT-SUR employs an accelerometer and NIST Traceable temperature and humidity sensors for precise temperature monitoring in critical use cases.
-GNSS and WiFi Location as a Service ensure asset location in all scenarios.
+BAT-NXT can act as a gateway solution for BTM250 series and other Bluetooth devices, or as a beacon to conserve battery power during extended idle periods.
 LED indicators and operator button provide visibility and control.

-BAT-SUR is FOTA ready for remote update and configuration.
+BAT-NXT is FOTA ready for remote update and configuration.
 User-defined reporting intervals and alerts can be managed via FusionIoT™ or 3rd Party Platforms on AWS IoT Core.

-"With the release of the Mobilogix BAT-SUR, customers with reverse logistics challenges now have a cost-effective tracking solution without compromise to sensor quality or location capability in all scenarios", said Charlie Williams, EVP - Sales and Marketing with Mobilogix.
-"BAT-SUR is field serviceable, so while targeting tracking scenarios where reverse logistics provides workflow challenges, it also doubles as a reusable solution that could be used repeatedly over time."
+BAT-NXT design incorporates IP67 ingress protection, an externally facing sensor pod, USB-C connectivity for charging and external devices and lower power consumption.

+As the centerpiece of a complete solution offering enhanced command and control in locating, monitoring, and managing assets in Dry Chain and Cold Chain use cases the BAT-NXT is the ideal device to meet the requirements of global organizations across industries.

+"BAT-NXT is a best-in-class tracking solution to serve critical use cases with enhanced capabilities.", said Charlie Williams, EVP of Sales and Marketing with Mobilogix.
+"We've taken years of feedback from BAT-X customer usage and rolled it into the BAT-NXT solution to continue to address the markets being served by these battery powered indoor/outdoor tracking solutions."

-Mobilogix is presently accepting BAT-SUR pre-orders and welcomes engagements with customers seeking scalable solutions without compromise for their asset tracking needs.
+Mobilogix is presently accepting BAT-NXT pre-orders and welcomes engagements with customers seeking scalable solutions without compromise for their asset tracking needs.

 About Mobilogix